History of the Royal Australian Navy: Formation

 A growing number of people, among them Captain William Rooke Creswell, the director of the Commonwealth Naval Forces, demanded an autonomous Australian navy, financed and controlled by Australia.
 In 1907 Prime Minister Alfred Deakin and Creswell, while attending the Imperial Conference in London, sought the British Government's agreement to end the subsidy system and develop an Australian navy.
 The Admiralty rejected the idea, but suggested diplomatically that a small fleet of destroyers and submarines would be sufficient.
 Deakin was not impressed with the Admiralty, and in 1908 invited the United States Great White Fleet to visit Australia.
 The visit prompted public enthusiasm for a modern navy and led to the order of two 700-ton s.
-The surge in German naval construction in 1909 led the Admiralty to change its position on an Australian navy, which resulted in the Naval Defence Act of 1910 being passed which created the Australian navy.
+The surge in German naval construction in 1909 led the Admiralty to change its position on an Australian navy, which resulted in the Naval Defence Act 1910 being passed which created the Australian navy.